-With the BICEP/Keck Array series of Cosmic Microwave Background (CMB) polarization experiments located at the Amundsen-Scott South Pole Station, I work on understanding how instrumental systematics affect nanoKelvin-precision CMB polarization maps at the degree angular scales where a B-mode signature of inflationary gravitational waves might exist.
+With the BICEP/Keck Array series of CMB polarization experiments located at the Amundsen-Scott South Pole Station, I work on understanding how instrumental systematics affect nanoKelvin-precision CMB polarization maps at the degree angular scales where a B-mode signature of inflationary gravitational waves might exist.
 I am extending this work to inform the systematics mitigation strategy for the next-generation CMB-S4 experiment.

-I also work on development of a kinetic inductance detector-based millimeter-wave on-chip spectrometer.
-SuperSpec will enable observations in the 200-300 GHz band with moderate spectral resolution without using a bulky grating or Fourier Transform Spectrometer.
-In an initial deployment to the Large Millimeter Telescope we will demonstrate on-sky performance by measuring spectra of high-redshift dusty star-forming galaxies.
-Eventually we plan to use SuperSpec in a line intensity mapping experiment to measure the ionized carbon ([CII]) power spectrum during the EoR, and potentially constrain cosmology at redshifts higher than those reached by galaxy surveys.
+With the SuperSpec collaboration, I am developing a kinetic inductance detector-based millimeter-wave on-chip spectrometer, which will enable moderate spectral resolution observations without using a bulky grating or Fourier Transform Spectrometer.
+In our initial 2019 deployment to the Large Millimeter Telescope we will demonstrate on-sky performance by measuring spectra of high-redshift dusty star-forming galaxies.
+Next-generation SuperSpec focal planes will have the sensitivity to detect and characterize the ionized carbon ([CII]) power spectrum during the EoR, and potentially constrain cosmology at redshifts higher than those reached by galaxy surveys.

 In 2017 I completed my Ph.D. in the Harvard CMB Lab advised by John Kovac, and before that I was an undergraduate at Caltech.